DomJWise/ooRexxDebugger/README.md

     ::REQUIRES "DeferRexxDebuggerLaunch.rex"

   With this option the debugger will show trace output from the start of the program but wont break until the LaunchDebugger call

-  Note that if you are running on Windows but wish to use the Java interface you can include the following line before any other ::requires statements for the debugging modules to activate this.

-    ::REQUIRES "RexxDebuggerBSFUI.rex"

   (*) Debugger window placement is only supported by the Windows native interface